 I’m the Dean of the Faculty of Communication, Art, and Technology and Professor in the School of Interactive Arts and Technology at Simon Fraser University in Vancouver, Canada.
-I am also a tenured Full Professor and the Director of the Connections Lab (cLab) research group.
+I am also the Director of the Connections Lab (cLab) research group.

 My research is in the areas of Human-Computer Interaction, Interaction Design, and Computer Supported Cooperative Work where I study social culture, user behaviors, group collaboration, and ubiquitous and mobile technology design.
 This has involved studying, designing, and evaluating a range of technologies including communication, coordination, and gaming systems.
 My work tends to span many disciplines including computer science, social psychology, sociology, and cultural anthropology.

 Next Generation 9-1-1 and Emergencies: the study and design of technologies for future 9-1-1 systems and emergency response, firefighters, paramedics, and search and rescue.

 Telepresence for Work, Home, and Health: the design and use of video-mediated communication technologies from Skype or FaceTime to telepresence robots to the use of human proxies in indoor and outdoor settings.
 Contextual settings include the home, work, and telemedicine.